- The number of hairs per square inch of scalp. More hairs equals greater volume.

-- Hair volumizers are relatively easy to use, depending on what form.
+What types of products make your hair appear to have more volume?
+Hair volumizers are relatively easy to use, depending on what form.
 A hair volumizing shampoo and conditioner are used just like regular shampoo and conditioners.
-Volumizing shampoos help in two ways: They should remove residue form stylers and conditioners that can rob your hair of volume.
-They can also deposit small amounts of stiffening polmyers that help give the hair more body.
+Volumizing shampoos help in two ways: They should remove residue from stylers and conditioners that can rob your hair of volume.
+They can also deposit small amounts of stiffening polymers that help give the hair more body.
 They are more effective if you don’t over-condition your hair after shampooing.

 - Volumizing sprays and mousses are worked into dry or wet hair, while hair masks are left in wet hair for a few minutes to give it body and fullness.